-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Campaign website: https://www.rebeccaotto.com/Close

-Erin Murphy is a St. Paul DFL House representative and nurse who spent two years as the chamber’s majority leader, running campaigns for the caucus.

-The former prosecutor, St. Paul City Council member and current three-term mayor of St. Paul is making his first official run at the governor’s office, after exploring a run in 2010.
-He’s touting his work guiding St. Paul through the recession and securing major projects like a Major League Soccer stadium.
+The former prosecutor, St. Paul City Council member and current three-term mayor of St. Paul made his first official run at the governor’s office, after exploring a run in 2010.
+He touted his work guiding St. Paul through the recession and securing major projects like a Major League Soccer stadium.
+He dropped out of the race in February, one week after placing fourth in the DFL precinct caucus straw poll.

 From: St. Paul